|Major Groups > Gilled Mushrooms > Pale-Spored > Oysters > Pleurotus populinus|

 by Michael Kuo

 Ecology: Saprobic; growing in shelf-like clusters on dead and living wood of Populus species, primarily quaking aspen; causing a white rot; spring, summer, and fall; widely distributed in northern and montane North America, throughout the range of the host trees.
+The illustrated and described collection is from Colorado.

 Stem: Usually absent or rudimentary, when the mushroom is growing from the side of a log or tree.
 When it grows on the tops of logs or branches, or at an angle, however, it may develop a substantial and thick stem that is dry and slightly hairy near the base.